Skip to main content

 Do not forget to exclude your own packageName from the getDistributors list to check for external services only.

-Like when selecting the default distributor, the user must be informed they are doing an action related to push notification or UnifiedPush while selecting a push service: it can be done with a dialog description, or a dedicated view.
+Like when selecting the default distributor, the user must be informed they are doing an action related to push notifications or UnifiedPush while selecting a push service: it can be done with a dialog description, or a dedicated view.

 On Android